lashleyaq/HindsightAI/README.md

 $ pip install git+https://github.com/openai/CLIP.git
 ```
 With the requirements installed and your hindsight-gpu env activated navigate to the repo directory.
-to launch the app run:
+Place any videos you would like to analyze into the repo directory.
+To launch the app run:
 ```bash
 $ streamlit run app.py
 ```